PlutoZhang/Zowe-docs/topics/prezosmf.md

 Ensure that the following REST services are configured and available when you run Project Zoe:

 - **Cloud provisioning services** -
     Cloud provisioning for development environments.
-Cloud provisioning services are required for the Brightside CLI cics and db2 command groups to function properly.
+Cloud provisioning services are required for the Zoe Brightside cics and db2 command groups to function properly.
 Endpoints begin with `/zosmf/provisioning/`
 - **TSO/E address space services** -
-    Required to issue TSO commands in Brightside CLI.
+    Required to issue TSO commands in Zoe Brightside.
 Endpoints begin with `/zosmf/tsoApp`
 - **z/OS console** -
-    Required to issue console commands in Brightside CLI.
+    Required to issue console commands in Zoe Brightside.
 Endpoints begin with `/zosmf/restconsoles/`
 - **z/OS data set and file interface** -
-    Required to work with mainframe data sets and USS files in Brightside CLI.
+    Required to work with mainframe data sets and USS files in Zoe Brightside.
 Endpoints begin with `/zosmf/restfiles/`
 - **z/OS jobs interface** -
-    Required to use the zos-jobs command group in Brightside CLI.
+    Required to use the zos-jobs command group in Zoe Brightside.
 Endpoints begin with `/zosmf/restjobs/`
 - **z/OSMF workflow services** -
     Cloud provisioning for development environments.
-Cloud provisioning services are required for the Brightside CLI cics and db2 command groups to function properly.
+Cloud provisioning services are required for the Zoe Brightside cics and db2 command groups to function properly.
 Endpoints begin with `/zosmf/workflow/`

 Additionally, Project Zoe uses z/OSMF configuration by using symbolic links to the z/OSMF `bootstrap.properties`, `jvm.security.override.properties`, and the